bjeziorek/angular-list/README.md

 # Day 5

 Trying to figure out how to resolve the bug with jumping element to new line and removing callback.
-Not it's not that heavy to compute but I need a way to resolve CSS issues that occured.
+It's not that heavy to compute but I need a way to resolve CSS issues that occured.
+In the end I left it, I think that I will redesign displaying character's list.
+It's still a bit too heavy.
+I don't need this kind of animations right there, I can use this fance effect somewhere else.
+I removed innerHTML directive and used just the simplest two way binding, I even didn't need global object keeping their state, I resolved it making these elements invisible, but still, animating 2000+ elements at once is pretty heavy and I have to get rid of that.